Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The paper consists of two structured modules:

 Module 1.
-Students will examine the processes of clinical decision-making in depth using examples from their practice to highlight the processes.
+Students will examine the processes of therapeutic decision-making in depth using examples from their practice to highlight the processes.
 The decision-making process will then be focused towards patient-centred decisions in respect to the patient’s personal, pharmaceutical and health needs.
 Processes for dealing with uncertainty will be developed and embedded.
-Finally, this module will incorporate communication and negotiation of care plans to both the patient and other health providers.

 - Teaching Arrangements